leonine90/Resumix/README.md

 - **Responsive Design**: Works well on different screen sizes
 - **Import/Export Resume Data**: Easily export your resume as a JSON file using the sidebar controls
 - **📄 Smart Resume Import**: Paste resume text or JSON data and let the system automatically convert it to the proper format with intelligent section visibility management
+- **📁 File Upload Support**: Drag and drop or browse to upload resume files (.txt, .rtf, .doc, .docx, .pdf) with automatic text extraction and AI processing
 - **🎯 AI Job Optimizer**: Tailor your resume to specific job postings by completely rewriting Summary and Experience achievements to match job requirements, with intelligent keyword bolding and structure preservation
 - **🔔 Toast Notification System**: Modern, non-intrusive notifications with auto-close for short messages and manual close for longer ones
 - **🎨 Enhanced User Experience**: Improved error handling, better AI response parsing, and smart section management